ssbc/ssb-threads/readme.md

 * `opts.allowlist`: optional array of strings.
 Dictates which messages **types** to allow as root messages, while forbidding other types.
 * `opts.blocklist`: optional array of strings.
 Dictates which messages **types** to forbid as root messages, while allowing other types.

+### `ssb.threads.privateUpdates(opts)`

+Returns a ("live") pull stream that emits the message key (string) for thread roots every time there is a new reply or root, and that passes the (optional) allowlist or blocklist.

+* `opts.allowlist`: optional array of strings.
+Dictates which messages **types** to allow as root messages, while forbidding other types.
+* `opts.blocklist`: optional array of strings.
+Dictates which messages **types** to forbid as root messages, while allowing other types.

 ### `ssb.threads.profile(opts)`

 Returns a pull stream that emits thread objects of public messages initiated by a certain profile `id`.